 Why do some actions not have an assessment?

-Although most actions and synopses have been assessed to produce What Works in Conservation, some sections (notably the Bee Conservation synopsis) have not yet been assessed by an expert panel.
-These sections will be assessed soon.
+Although most actions and synopses have been assessed to produce What Works in Conservation, some (notably the Bee Conservation synopsis) have not yet been assessed by an expert panel.
+Recently published synopses will be assessed soon.

 Some actions in the Farmland Conservation and Bird Conservation synopses have assessments of effectiveness and certainty, but not harms.
 This is because these assessments were carried out as part of different projects.
 Details of the assessment for actions to deal with Invasive alien and other problematic species in the Bird Conservation synopsis are given in Walsh J.C., Dicks L.V. & Sutherland W.J.
 (2015) The effect of scientific evidence on conservation practitioners’ management decisions.
 Conservation Biology, 29, 88-98.
 The assessment methodology used on actions in the Farmland Conservation synopsis is provided in Dicks L.V., Hodge I., Randall N.P., Scharlemann J.P.W., Siriwardena G.M., Smith H.G., Smith R.K. & Sutherland W.J.
 (2014) A Transparent Process for "Evidence-Informed" Policy Making.
 Conservation Letters, 7, 119-125.